-To learn what types of updates to make, they should review the five pages ranking above them for that keyword to determine why Google might see those pages as better fits for the query.
+To learn what types of updates to make, they should review the five pages ranking above them to determine what ranking factors are influencing Google to see those pages as better fits for the query.
 It’s important to note the frequency of functional landing pages versus blog posts on the results page.

-One obvious difference is that the content of the top pages includes a mortgage calculator where readers can enter their income, expenses, home price and interest rate, and the calculator gives them an estimate on the price of home and mortgage payment they can afford.
+One obvious difference is that the content of the top pages includes a mortgage calculator.
+Readers can enter their income, expenses, home price and interest rate.
+Then the calculator gives them an estimate on the price of the home and mortgage payment they can afford.

-It makes sense Google prioritizes pages with a calculator as the best answer to the query, because this helps users learn an exact answer to their question, instead of reading broad principles about income percentages.
+It makes sense Google prioritizes pages with a calculator as the best answer to the query.
+This helps users learn an exact answer to their question, instead of reading broad principles about income percentages.

-One update Interest.com should make as part of their content refresh is adding an interactive mortgage calculator to their page.
+One update Interest.com should make while refreshing content is adding an interactive mortgage calculator to their landing page.

-The key is to identify what the top pages have in common and making sure your page has those elements.
-Take it a step farther to not only match those pages, but provide even more helpful content.
+The key is to identify what the top pages have in common and include those elements on your page.
+Want to take it a step further?
+Don’t just match the content of those pages, instead provide even more helpful content.

-As another example, REI.com ranks fourth for “how to stay warm camping.”
-Its page is about 500 words and includes five tips for keeping warm, followed by a brief description for each.
+As another example, REI.com ranks fourth for “how to stay warm camping”.
+This page is about 500 words and includes five tips for keeping warm, followed by a brief description for each.

-By analyzing the three pages ranking above it, some easy updates come to mind.
+By analyzing the content of the three pages ranking above it, some easy updates come to mind.

 Pages one, two and three feature nine, 13 and 15 tips respectively and average 2,300 words.
 That’s an easy opportunity for REI to update their page to include 10-15 tips and 2,000+ words.

-The site already has outdoor niche authority, so refreshing the content to be more comprehensive would likely cause a rankings jump.
+The site already has outdoor niche authority.
+Refreshing the content to be more comprehensive would likely cause a rankings jump.

-Featured snippets are the answer boxes at the top of search results attempting to answer the query without requiring the user to click through to the page.
-According to Search Engine Land, they appear in more than 12 percent of searches, and they are even more common for the types of informational queries perfect for content refreshes.
+Featured snippets are the answer boxes at the top of search results.
+They attempt to answer the query without requiring the user to click through to the page.
+According to Search Engine Land, they appear in more than 12 percent of searches.
+Featured snippets are even more common for informational queries that are perfect for content refreshing.

-You should intentionally target the featured snippet in your content refresh because snippets increase your site’s prominence in search results, and serving Google the answer by targeting the snippet could earn you a number one ranking it otherwise wouldn’t give you.
+You should intentionally target the featured snippet in your content refresh.
+Featured snippets increase your site’s prominence in search engine results, and could earn you a top ranking.